 As concerns about COVID-19 increased, so did Becker Law Office’s efforts to move toward providing online amenities for all staff and our valued clients.
 These fast-acting and progressive decisions resulted in our ability to continue providing services during a time when many businesses were unable to safely continue.
 The Becker Law Office did not stop serving our community or close its doors for a single business day during the COVID-19 crisis.

 The Becker Law Office has implemented several new procedures in place allowing us to continue serving the needs of our clients.
-As outlined in the picture featured on the front page of the Lexington Herald-Leader, we have taken steps to ensure services can be provided over the phone or internet whenever possible.
+As outlined in the picture featured on the front page of the Lexington Herald-Leader, we have taken steps to ensure services can be provided over the phone or the internet whenever possible.
 For example, modern technology in-use by our staff permits clients to conduct meetings and even sign documents online.

 Whitney Stepp, a lawyer and representative at Becker Law Office in Lexington, Kentucky described a couple of examples of the technology being used currently.